Chicago Fall Lawyers

 Falls are a leading cause of injury for people of all ages in the United States, but especially for those over 65 years of age.
 When you entrust a nursing home with the care of an elderly loved one, you expect the staff to assist them at all times to help prevent fall accidents.
 Sadly, many nursing home patients fall down and seriously injure themselves every year.
-Occasionally, falls are even fatal for senior residents.
+Occasionally, falls are even fatal.

-At Ferrell Young, LLC, our legal team is passionate about standing up for the rights of seniors injured or killed by falls in Illinois nursing homes.
+At Ferrell Young, LLC, our legal team is passionate about standing up for the rights of seniors injured or killed by falls in Illinois nursing homes due to nursing home neglect.
 Our Chicago fall attorneys have years of experience doing exactly that, both in and out of the courtroom.
-If you believe that you or your loved one’s fall was caused due to a lack of supervision, poor nursing home infrastructure, or another form of elder care negligence, you may be able to receive compensation for your medical expenses and other related losses.
+If you believe that your loved one’s fall was caused due to a lack of supervision, poor nursing home infrastructure, or another form of elder care negligence, you may be able to receive compensation for your medical expenses and other related losses.

 Contact us now to learn more about your legal rights and options during a free, no obligation case evaluation with an attorney.
 Se habla Español.